Supported Browsers/Email Encryption

 For that reason, we encrypt any and all emails sent from our bank to customers when the email contains sensitive data or sensitive attachments.

-Please be aware that for some customers1, even though the email was encrypted it will not look or act any differently than other emails when you see it in your inbox.
+Please be aware that for some customers1, even though the email was encrypted it will not act any differently than other emails when you see it in your inbox.

 Other customers1 will need to log in to a secure email service in order to see an email from the bank.
 This is for our customers’ protection.